GoUpNumber/gun.fun/src/formatting-output.md

 ## JSON `-j, --json`

 This format is output for reading into other software.
-Coin amounts are formatted as sats and DateTimes will be formatted as unix timestamps.
+Coin amounts are formatted as sats and  `DateTime`s will be formatted as UNIX timestamps.

 `gun -j <command> ..` will output JSON.